 Object properties

 Certain properties in this specification are defined to be JSON objects whose property names satisfy certain conditions.
-Examples are the run.files property (§3.12.9) and the rule.messageFormats property (§3.27.8).
+Examples are the run.files property (§3.12.9) and the rule.messageTemplates property (§3.27.8).
 Unless otherwise specified in the description of a specific property, if any such object is empty, then either the property SHALL be represented as an empty object {}, or it SHALL be absent.

 Array properties